Community Health Education

 We believe in putting people at the center of learning.
 We celebrate the impact that food has on our bodies, our families, and our communities.

 Foodlink is a trusted resource for community health education.
 All workshops and educational opportunities are designed to be accessible, engaging, and useful for participants.
-Programming can be conducted virtually, at Foodlink, or at community sites across the region.
+Programming can be conducted virtually, or at community sites across the region.
+See criteria below for hosting a workshop or class.

 Foodlink at the Market!